sharkweekthings/plastek/README.md

-Welcome to Plastek!
+##
+## Tips

-If you have any questions you are welcome to join us on Discord: https://discord.gg/Tt8sGvQRH4
+1) If you have any questions, you are welcome to join us on the [Discord](https://discord.gg/Tt8sGvQRH4)!
+Someone will try to answer your question as soon as they can.

-Here are a few tips / FAQs (WIP):

-**Tips**

-1) The early game is going to be a bit rough.
+2) The early game is going to be a bit rough.
 Once you get Healing Poultice, and a Healing Staff w/ some Potency on it though it will become easier to manage your HP.

+##
+## Difficulty Adjustment

 2) Is the game too hard?
 You have a few options!